elimc/jumpstart/README.md

 **jumpstart**
 ===========================

 A modern WordPress theme with a sophisticated build process.
-Inspiration is taken from JointsWP, Underscores, and numerous lessons I have picked up over the years.
+Inspiration is taken from JointsWP, Underscores, and numerous things I have learned over the years.

 About
 -----